What is script registration?

 How long is my script’s registration valid for?

-How do I upload my script files?
+How do I upload my script file?

-When can I upload my script files?
+If I purchased the Lifetime Unlimited Registrations plan, how can I upload my script files?

 I only paid to register one script.
 Can I de-register it and register a new one instead?